Internet-Draft Mission Authority Server August 2026

 The endpoint serves two operations, dispatched by request media type:

-The request body is a Mission Intent as the issuance profile defines it, and the issuance profile's validation rules apply unchanged ([I-D.draft-mcguinness-oauth-mission]): the Intent is untrusted client input and never authority; the MAS MUST bound its total size and array lengths; and the Intent is closed at the top level.
-The issuance profile's OAuth error outcomes map to this endpoint's error codes (Section 3.3):
+The request body is a Mission Intent Submission envelope as the issuance profile defines it, intent plus OPTIONAL evidence, and the issuance profile's validation and Intent Submission Evidence rules apply unchanged ([I-D.draft-mcguinness-oauth-mission]): the submission is untrusted client input and never authority; the MAS MUST bound its total size, array lengths, evidence entry count, and evidence verification cost; and the envelope and the Intent are both closed at the top level.
+The issuance profile's OAuth error outcomes map to this endpoint's error codes (Section 4.3):

 • A body that cannot be parsed as a JSON [RFC8259] object, is structurally invalid, exceeds the deployment's size bounds, or contains a top-level member the issuance profile does not define MUST be refused with invalid_mission_intent (the MAS equivalent of the issuance profile's invalid_request rejections, including reject-unknown-top-level-member).